dgamboa/assignment_L/docs/documentation.md

 The purpose of the translator is to take in a MongoDB query as input, and return the same query in SQL as the output.

 ## Running the Translator
+From the main directory in the terminal, run `python translator/translator.py` to review printed query outputs.
+Additional examples can be added directly in `translator.py` and run in the same way.

 ## Engineering Specs
 - The translator supports the following MongoDB methods: